How Is Vitamin C Serum Good or Bad for your Skin? Let’s Find Out!

 The topical application of Ascorbic acid has been reported to promote collagen synthesis in human skin fibroblasts.
 This means that vitamin C may help to improve the appearance of fine lines and wrinkles.

 In one of the latest studies, researchers found that daily application of an Ascorbic Acid-containing cream had a significant impact on skin firmness and elasticity after six months.
 The subjects used 2g of the tested product per day.

 Vitamin C is also known to improve skin pigmentation, which means that it may help to reduce the appearance of dark spots and acne scars.
 The same study also reported a significant brightening effect after six months of daily application.

-In addition, vitamin C has been shown to have an important role in photoprotection from ultraviolet (UV) rays from the sun.
+In addition, vitamin C for the skin has been shown to have an important role in photoprotection from ultraviolet (UV) rays from the sun.
 Topical application helps to protect skin cells against UV damage and skin sunburns.

 Vitamin C is the primary antioxidant found in skin cells, where it provides protection against UV damage and other oxidative stress.
-Oxidative stress has been shown to cause chronic inflammation causing premature ageing.
+Oxidative stress has been shown to cause chronic inflammation causing premature aging.

 It also helps to stimulate collagen production, which improves the appearance of fine lines and wrinkles.
 Vitamin C boosts your immune system, which makes it important for protecting the skin from harmful bacteria and other environmental factors that can cause breakouts.

 Most people know that vitamin C is very good for your health, but not many of them realize how beneficial it is for their skin.
 I’m not talking about drinking orange juice or eating strawberries.
 Vitamin C, also known as Ascorbic Acid, is a powerful antioxidant and its topical use has been proven to reverse multiple signs of skin ageing.